Castilleja integra: Ecology

 The variable checkerspot butterfly (Euphydryas chalcedona) feeds upon various species in both the Orobanchaceae and Scrophulariaceae families as a caterpillar, including Castilleja integra.
 The somewhat similar looking leanira checkerspot (Chlosyne leanira) is more selective.
 It is only recorded as eating the paintbrush genus, very often Castilleja integra in southern Colorado.

 Hummingbirds are a frequent pollinator of Castilleja integra including the rufous hummingbird, broad-tailed hummingbird, and black-chinned hummingbird, due to the good nectar flow, each flower producing about 2 milligrams of sugar in its nectar each day.
 Pollen is deposited by the plants on the bill and crown of the hummingbirds, who are attracted by the nectar reward concealed in the long tube of the flower.
 Rufous hummingbirds of both sexes fiercely defend a territory or try to steal a territory of blooming flowers including the orange paintbrush.
 They try to keep approximately the same number of flowers within the territory and only abandon a territory due to aggression or as the number of flowers decrease.

 Castailleja integra is considered to be a hemi-parasite, because a host plant is not required for seedlings to sprout and they can photosynthesize to produce at least some of their own energy.
 It is partially dependent on a host plant for healthy growth and in potted tests has been found to not survive longer than three months without one.
 Both the size and the survival of plants is improved when they have a host plant.
 Known host plants include Artemisia frigida, Artemisia michauxiana, Calylophus serrulatus, Ericameria nauseosa, Liatris punctata, Oxytropis sericea, Penstemon pinifolius, Penstemon attenuatus, Penstemon strictus, Penstemon teucrioides, Calylophus serrulatus, Eriogonum strictum, and Eriogonum jamesii.

 When Castailleja integra was tested with Campanula petiolata, Erigeron elatior, Penstemon virens, Tetraneuris scaposa, or Liatris spicata as host plants it had no survival in field plantings after 14 months.
 When planted with Antennaria media the rate was 3% and with Zinnia grandiflora and Penstemon crandallii it had 17% survival at 14 months.
 When planted with a host plant in a pot there was 10% or less survival of C. integra after three months when paired with Eriogonum umbellatum var. dichrocephalum, Gaillardia spathulata or Geum triflorum.
-Likewise, Lupinus argentus does not support Castailleja integra very readily, with only one out of forty pairings blooming in a one year test in 2004.
+Likewise, silvery lupine (Lupinus argenteus) does not support Castailleja integra very readily, with only one out of forty pairings blooming in a one year test in 2004.